ABOUT AGT AND TRUSTEE-MANAGER

 employees, the Board had on 10 May 2016 established a Remuneration Committee to assist the Board

 in the discussion and recommendation for matters relating to executive remuneration and similar issues.

-Kumagai as Chairman of the Remuneration Committee.
-Subsequent to year-end, the Remuneration
+Kumagai as Chairman of the Committee.
+The members of the Remuneration Committee are Mr Khoo

 The Remuneration Committee is guided by a set of written rules known as the Remuneration Committee